 The PBC Support Unit (PBCSU) provides establishment and ongoing capacity development support services to PBCs to assist them fulfill their rights and responsibilities to their members and common law holders and meet their legislative requirements.
-The PBCSU is also responsible for the administration of PBC Support Funding available through National Indigenous Australians Agency (NIAA).
-During the reporting period, there was one further determination and there is now 31 PBCs in the NQLC region.
+The PBCSU is also responsible for the administration of the auspiced PBC Support Funding available through National Indigenous Australians Agency (NIAA).
+During the reporting period, there were no further determinations and there remain 31 PBCs in the NQLC region.